Can MN Native Paige Bueckers Bring UConn Another Championship In Minneapolis?

-MINNEAPOLIS (WCCO) – Minnesota native Paige Bueckers and the UConn Huskies are heading to the Final Four in Minneapolis.
+MINNEAPOLIS (WCCO) – Minnesota native Paige Bueckers and the UConn Huskies are heading to the championship game of the NCAA tournament.

 This is the second time the city has hosted the women’s Final Four.
 The first was back in 1995, six years before Bueckers was even born.
 The winner that year?
 The Huskies.
-It was their first ever NCAA women’s basketball championship.READ MORE: Paige Bueckers Leads UConn To 14th Straight Final Four
+It was their first ever NCAA women’s basketball championship.READ MORE: UConn-South Carolina Title Match Packs Plenty Of Star Power

 That year, UConn was a No. 1 seed with an undefeated season.
 They were joined in Minneapolis by fellow first seed Tennessee, No. 2 Stanford and No. 3 Georgia.
 The Huskies beat Tennessee 70-64 in the championship.